 I sat down with Fnatic ADC and one of the best League of Legends players in the world – Martin “Rekkles” Larsson – at the launch of some Fnatic Gear products.
 We discussed what’s needed to go pro, how League of Legends players can improve, why losing can be better than winning and his thoughts on Worlds 2016.

-A tour of my outdoor office where I write articles and produce videos.
+A tour of my old outdoor office where I wrote articles and produce videos (I have since moved house).
 I worked hard on Esports News UK in recent years and put some of the revenues from that into this project.

 Esteemed British esports host and streamer Frankie Ward offers some advice for prospective hosts in this interview for the British Esports Association.

 I edited together some of my favourite moments from British casters Excoundrel and Medic (previously known as Sona), when they cast the old League of Legends UK Masters tournament.

 A webinar I conducted around end of support opportunities for technology resellers around Microsoft’s Server 03.
 I hosted this in a previous role as editor of tech trade magazine PCR, a few months before I launched Esports News UK.

 I organised a 24-hour stream raising £650+ for SpecialEffect back in 2017 and arranged a mix of 1v1 showmatches between people in UK League of Legends.
 It was a lot of fun!
 You can see one of the 1v1s here: Foxdrop vs Phy